QRAA is a specialist administrator of government financial assistance programs including loans, grants, rebates and subsidies.

 If you are a primary producer looking to upgrade, expand or diversify your primary production enterprise or if you have the desire to enter into primary production or become a partner in an existing family operation, QRAA's First Start and Sustainability Loans can help you reach your goals.

-Drought Recovery Concessional Loans are now available to help eligible farm businesses undertake planting and restocking activities.
-The Australian Government has committed $15 million for the provision of Drought Recovery Concessional Loans in Queensland in 2015-16.
+Drought Recovery Concessional Loans help eligible farm businesses undertake planting and restocking activities.
+The Australian Government has extended the application period to 31 October 2016 and committed an extra $5 million for the provision of the loans in Queensland.

-Drought Concessional Loans are available to assist farm businesses recover from and prepare for future droughts and return to viability in the longer term.
-Under the scheme, the Australian Government has provided Queensland with $30 million for the provision of Drought Concessional Loans in 2015-16.
+Drought Concessional Loans assist farm businesses to recover from and prepare for future droughts and return to viability in the longer term.
+The Australian Government has extended the application period to 31 October 2016, providing Queensland with an extra $10 million for the provision of the loans.

 Disaster-affected primary producers, businesses and non-profit organisations throughout Queensland may be eligile to apply for recovery assistance under the joint Commonwealth / Queensland Government funded Natural Disaster Relief and Recovery Arrangements (NDRRA).